jacksarick/Moonbase/README.md

 $ ./start
 ```

 By default, Moonbase runs on `localhost:3000`.
-You can change this in `config.yml`.

-If you would like to regenerate the password, run:
+To regenerate the password, run:

 ```
 $ ./key-gen.sh